yorikvanhavre/FreeCAD-NativeIFC/doc/roadmap2024.md

   1. The user wants to work strictly with IFC object or
   2. The user wants to mix IFC and non-IFC (FreeCAD-only) objects.
   The user should be able to change between the two modes at any moment in the project development.
-- [ ] A better **display mode** that allows to load all files the same, fastest way.
-That display mode should handle edges and transparency properly, so there is visually no more need to load the object shapes (heavy) on file load. [dc85ff6](https://github.com/yorikvanhavre/FreeCAD-NativeIFC/commit/dc85ff6123d44e4c773ddad7182f2ed4193a2711) - [37e3d2c](https://github.com/yorikvanhavre/FreeCAD-NativeIFC/commit/37e3d2c2a02ee049891540898923353da94ba346)
+- [x] A better **display mode** that allows to load all files the same, fastest way.
+That display mode should handle edges and transparency properly, so there is visually no more need to load the object shapes (heavy) on file load. [dc85ff6](https://github.com/yorikvanhavre/FreeCAD-NativeIFC/commit/dc85ff6123d44e4c773ddad7182f2ed4193a2711) - [37e3d2c](https://github.com/yorikvanhavre/FreeCAD-NativeIFC/commit/37e3d2c2a02ee049891540898923353da94ba346) - [3ff1715](https://github.com/yorikvanhavre/FreeCAD-NativeIFC/commit/3ff1715802d582e4f1c722e8c4010ca10733b80d)
 - [ ] An automatic **shape loading mechanism** that seamlessly loads object shapes and geometric properties when needed, for example when they are selected or being edited.
 - [ ] **Remove the file loading dialog**.
 All options set in that dialog should be settable at any time later by the user.
 - [ ] Integrate both **FreeCAD and IFC save mechanisms** so a user can just press "Save".